kkpant75/MongoReact_BSWebapp/README.md

 - *Backend service: Built from the backend/ directory, exposed on port 5000.*

-# Step 5: Build and Run the Application Using Docker Compose
+# Step 5:Connect Mongo DB Using Mongo Shell And Load your Test Data

 Download [Mongoshell](https://www.mongodb.com/try/download/shell) and insert data as per below details

 ```
 use booksearch